mschmidty/AimSqlTools/readme.md

 ## Prerequisites

+### Rtools
+You need Rtools installed in order to install this package from source.
+It is approved in the BLM Software Catalog found [here](https://doimspp.sharepoint.com/sites/blm-oc-dirm/beeio/ncm/SitePages/Search-for-Software.aspx) and requires a helpdesk ticket to install.

+### RODBC Connection
 In order to use this package you must be on a BLM computer and have created an ODBC connection using your user credentials to access the database.

 To create an ODBC connection, on a Windows computer connected to a BLM network or VPN network search "ODBC Data Sources (32-bit)" in the windows search bar.

 When the window opens:
 * Click "Add".